Israel’s military says its expanded operation in Gaza City has begun and warns residents to leave - WTOP News

-JERUSALEM (AP) — After a night of heavy airstrikes, the Israeli military announced Tuesday that its expanded operation in Gaza City “to destroy Hamas’ military infrastructure” has begun and warned residents to move south.
+Earlier in the day, Israeli Defense Minister Israel Katz declared that “Gaza is burning” while independent experts commissioned by the United Nations’ Human Rights Council announced that Israel is committing genocide in Gaza, joining a rising international chorus of such accusations.

-The announcement by Israeli military spokesperson Avichay Adraee followed Defense Minister Israel Kataz’s statement that “Gaza is burning” and further escalated the Israel-Hamas war as any potential ceasefire feels even further out of reach despite weeks of diplomacy.
+Israel fiercely rejected the claim, calling the experts’ report “distorted and false.”

-Also Tuesday, U.S. Secretary of State Marco Rubio left Israel and arrived in the energy-rich nation of Qatar, where he planned to meet with its ruling emir as the nation is still incensed over Israel’s strike last week that killed five Hamas members and a local security official.
+Meanwhile, U.S. Secretary of State Marco Rubio left Israel and then made a brief stop in the energy-rich nation of Qatar where he met with its ruling emir whose country is still incensed over Israel’s strike last week that killed five Hamas members and a local security official.

-Rubio, speaking to journalists in Israel before his departure, suggested the offensive on Gaza City had begun.
+Egypt, however, escalated its language against Israel, referring to it as the “enemy” for the first time in years.
+Qatar and Egypt have been key negotiators in the war.

-“We think we have a very short window of time in which a deal can happen,” Rubio said.
-“We don’t have months anymore, and we probably have days and maybe a few weeks so it’s a key moment — an important moment.”
+“We have a very short window of time in which a deal can happen,” Rubio said.
+“It’s a key moment — an important moment.”

-“Our preference, our No. 1 choice, is that this ends through a negotiated settlement,” he added, while acknowledging the dangers an intensified military campaign posed to Gaza.
+Rubio said “a negotiated settlement” still remains the best option while acknowledging the dangers an intensified military campaign posed to Gaza.

 “The only thing worse than a war is a protracted one that goes on forever and ever,” Rubio said.
 “At some point, this has to end.
 At some point, Hamas has to be defanged, and we hope it can happen through a negotiation.
 But I think time, unfortunately, is running out.”